finalfusion/finalfrontier/README.md

     quantize`](https://github.com/finalfusion/finalfusion-utils)
     command.

-The trained embeddings are stored in `finalfusion` format, which can be read and used with the [finalfusion](https://github.com/finalfusion/finalfusion-rust) crate and the [finalfusion](https://github.com/finalfusion/finalfusion-python)
+The trained embeddings can be stored in the versatile `finalfusion` format, which can be read and used with the [finalfusion](https://github.com/finalfusion/finalfusion-rust) crate and the [finalfusion](https://github.com/finalfusion/finalfusion-python)